JackOfMostTrades/aws-kms-pkcs11/README.md

 ```

 ## P11Tool Configuration

-p11tool is a useful tool part of the gnutls-bin ubuntu package and can be installed with `apt install gnutls-bin`.
+p11tool is a useful tool included as part of the gnutls-bin package on Debian-based systems.
+It can be installed with `apt install gnutls-bin`.
+After it is installed you can configure it to be aware of the aws-kms-pkcss11 module as follows:

 ```
 mkdir -p "/etc/pkcs11/modules"
 touch "/etc/pkcs11/pkcs11.conf"